GeoscienceAustralia/wagl/README.md

 # GAIP
 ------

-Geoscience Australia Image Processor is a Python package for producing standarised imagery in the form of Nadir Bi-directional Reflectance Distribution Function Adjusted Reflectance (NBAR).
+Geoscience Australia Image Processor is a Python package for producing standarised imagery in the form of:

+* Nadir Bi-directional Reflectance Distribution Function Adjusted Reflectance (NBAR)
+* Surface Brightness Temperature

 ## Supported Satellites and Sensors
 -----------------------------------